IBM/application-modernization-javaee-quarkus/README.md

 First create an [IBM Cloud Account](https://cloud.ibm.com/registration).
 Then create an OpenShift cluster, for example via the [IBM Cloud Dashboard](https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift).
 I've tested classic infrastructure, single zone, OpenShift 4.6.17, b3c.8x32 and 3 worker nodes.

 Additionally you need to install Tekton.
-This can be done in various ways:

-* Red Hat OpenShift Pipelines Operator: Can be installed from the OperatorHub view in the OpenShift Console ([link](https://yourcluster/operatorhub/ns/app-mod-tekton-dev?keyword=pipelines&details-item=openshift-pipelines-operator-rh-redhat-operators-openshift-marketplace))
+The easiest option is to use the '[OpenShift Pipelines](https://docs.openshift.com/container-platform/4.6/pipelines/installing-pipelines.html)' operator from the OperatorHub view in the OpenShift Console ([screenshots](documentation/deploy-tekton-1.png)).
+Simply accept all defaults.
+No local installations are necessary.
-* [IBM Cloud Native Toolkit](https://cloudnativetoolkit.dev/getting-started-day-0/install-toolkit/quick-install/): Installs the Red Hat OpenShift Pipelines Operator and other tools

 ```
 $ git clone https://github.com/nheidloff/application-modernization-javaee-quarkus.git && cd application-modernization-javaee-quarkus